janawold1/2026_S_nereis_Cons_Gen/01_pop_sequence_QC_and_alignment.md

 done
 ```
  The BAM files originally filtered for autosomomal scaffolds were subsequently overwritten with the newly filtered bam files.
 Thus all files denoted as `*_{markdup,nodup}_autosomes.bam` contain only 22 scaffolds for fairy terns.

+ A similar process was performed for kakī alignments, with some minor differences.
+Because the kakī genome was assembled and scaffolded without the use of a chromosomally assembled genome, we identified scaffolds > 2Mb in length that demonstrated sequence coverage consistent with larger scaffolds.
+This indicated that Scaffolds 1-28 likely represent relatively well assembled chromosomes.
+These, exlucding the Z sex chromosome (Scaffold 4) were used in all downstream analyses.